-The following currently known Hartselle City and Morgan County economic factors were considered as we move into the 2023-2024 fiscal year.
+The following, currently known Hartselle City and Morgan County economic factors were considered as we move into the 2024-2025 fiscal year.

-Population - The latest annual population estimate published by the Census Bureau as of July 1, 2021, reports Hartselle City at 15,549, an 9.08% increase over the last official census year 2010 population of 14,255.
+Population/Enrollment - Hartselle has a 2024 population of 16,008.
+Hartselle is currently growing at a rate of 0.84% annually and its population has increased by 3.45% since the most recent census, which recorded a population of 15,474 in 2020.

 Hartselle City Schools' enrollment figures have remained steady during the last 10 years but have trended upward in the last few years.